-Nothing can truly beat fishing in real life, getting out on a riverside or wading into the water with a rod in your hand.
+Nothing can truly beat fishing, getting out on a riverside, or wading into the water with a rod in your hand.

-It’s the moments of quiet contemplation, the general peace and serenity that rarely comes during a game of cat and mouse.
-It’s the thrill of the chase without having to actually chase, a battle of wits between you and the fish that is unrivaled in any other hobby.
+The moments of quiet contemplation, general peace, and serenity rarely come during a cat-and-mouse game.
+It’s the thrill of the chase without having to chase, a battle of wits between you and the fish that is unrivaled in any other hobby.

 However, some games should satisfy your needs if you want to enjoy all the fun of angling without getting wet.
 These three are among the best.